Surah: Chronological order of chapters

 Chapters in the Quran are not arranged in the chronological order of revelation, and the precise order has eluded scholars.
-According to hadith, Muhammad told his companions the traditional placement of every wahy (وَحْي) as was revealed to him, and Wm Theodore de Bary, an East Asian studies expert, describes that "The final process of collection and codification of the Qur'an text was guided by one over-arching principle: God's words must not in any way be distorted or sullied by human intervention.
+According to hadith, Muhammad told his companions the traditional placement of every waḥy (وَحْي) as was revealed to him, and Wm Theodore de Bary, an East Asian studies expert, describes that "The final process of collection and codification of the Qur'an text was guided by one over-arching principle: God's words must not in any way be distorted or sullied by human intervention.
 For this reason, no attempt was made to edit the numerous revelations, organize them into thematic units, or present them in chronological order...".

 A common view is that surah of the Meccan period (i.e. pre-hijrah) are more related to themes such as resurrection, judgment, and stories from Judaism and Christianity.
-Suwar of the Medinian period (i.e. post-hijrah) focus more on laws for personal affairs, society, and the state.
+Surah of the Medinian period (i.e. post-hijrah) focus more on laws for personal affairs, society, and the state.